Monotonicity Under Local Operations: Linear Entropic Formulas: Preliminaries

-\emph{Reformulation---} We now formalize the notion of monotonicity under local operations.
-Let $\mathcal{N}_{I}$ be a quantum channel, i.e., a linear completely-positive trace-preserving map, that represents an arbitrary processing of some marginal state $\rho_{I}$ for $I \subseteq N$.
-It is local if it can be written as a tensor product of single system quantum channels, i.e., $\mathcal{N}_{I} = \bigotimes_{i \in I} \mathcal{N}_{i}$.
-Then a formula $f_{\vec \alpha}$ is monotonic under local processing of $I$ if it satisfies:
+We now formalize the notion of monotonicity under local operations.
+Let $\mathcal{N}_{J}$ be a quantum channel, i.e., a linear completely-positive trace-preserving map, that represents an arbitrary processing of a collection of systems in $J \subseteq N$.
+It is local if it can be written as a tensor product of single system quantum channels, i.e., $\mathcal{N}_{J} = \bigotimes_{j \in J} \mathcal{N}_{j}$.
+Then a formula $f_{\vec \alpha}$ is monotonic under local processing of $J$ if it satisfies: